WeFriiends/WeFriiendsBackend/user-auth-service/README.md

 **/api/auth/google**

-To use this route , frontend will need to use it this way: window.open(basaeUrl/api/auth/google);
+To use this route, frontend will need to use it this way: window.open(basaeUrl/api/auth/google);
-Authorization will be happening on Google side.
+Authorization will be happening on the Google side.
-After that there are two possibilities: if signup/login was sucessful:
+After that, there are two possibilities: if signup/login was successful:
 /api/auth/login/success
-GET route, that creates a token and sends it to the frontend
+GET route, which creates a token and sends it to the frontend
 response: {
                 success: true,
                 message: 'sucess',